 See Also: An industrial London apartment full of clever decor twists

 Crittall-style (opens in new tab) dark green steel doors let light pour in through the original front door and into the hallway, living spaces and kitchen.
 The seamless Arabescato marble floor sweeps from room to room, and complements the original building's classical style.

-In the centre of the living area, an impressive oak unit with an inset stove replaces old double doors, and now connects the kitchen and living areas.
+In the centre of the living room (opens in new tab), an impressive oak unit with an inset stove replaces old double doors, and now connects the kitchen and living areas.
 Thewood unit features a fireplace on the lounge side, and storage cupboards on the kitchen side.